Transformative Leadership Program

 - Has support from relevant organisation and/or senior leadership to participate, including support to attend program in full and opportunities to apply learnings.

-- Agrees to the terms and conditions of the program (please note we have provided our standard terms and conditions plus TLP specific preferences - PACE will send a list of confirmed terms and conditions at the enrolment process stage).
+- Agrees to the terms and conditions of the program (please note we have provided our standard terms and conditions plus TLP specific preferences - Professional and Continuing Education will send a list of confirmed terms and conditions at the enrolment process stage).

 The Transformative Leadership Program has been developed to specifically help leaders understand the nature of complexity and change, giving them various tools to view organisational situations from multiple perspectives.
 This will allow them to take a fresh perspective and adapt to significant change.